-This post provides complete information on the job description of a director of construction, to help increase your knowledge of what they do.
+This post provides complete information on the director of construction job description, to help increase your knowledge of what they do.

 It presents the key tasks, duties, and responsibilities that typically make up the director of construction work description.